Skip to content

 cargo build --release -p multistore-server \

---features multistore/config-dynamodb \
+--features multistore/azure \

---features multistore/config-postgres
+--features multistore/gcp

 The binary is located at target/release/multistore-server.